greavr/complete/README.md

 # AutoComplete

-This project is designed to create a scalable largely distribued data platform for autocomplete data.
+This project is designed to create a scalable largely distribued data platform for autocomplete data. <br />
+The goal behind this approach was for the autocomplete portion of the page (which will not be all the page) to be a scalable subset of a site.
+By placing files in Cloud Storage you are able to have the files accessibly reliably globally repeatably. <br />
+It was also assumed that controlling a product catalog of this size is typically done from a Relational Database, although the ideal solution would be a NoSQL solution, so that locking and other update related tasks do not bottle neck and scale easier.

 ## Key Components
 * Cloud SQL